Server data from the Official MCP Registry

 [Core Question] The precise feasibility question

 Call t2_protocol with a decision or answer text.
-It returns confidence assessment + adoption recommendations:
+Returns an evaluation prompt for the host LLM:

 Adoption table with: